 Here are some practical examples of how to use the IMAGE function:

-- Insert an image while maintaining the proportions:
+- Insert an image maintaining the aspect ratio:

 =IMAGE("https://esempio.com/immagine.jpg")